I want to share more about our recent vacation to Florida.

-Maybe if the were cuter.
+Maybe if they were cuter.
 Like a panda or something.
-I don't know.
+I don’t know.

 Anyway, while I couldn’t find much about the alligator that is pretty to look at, I do have immense respect for what they do to keep the Everglades alive.
 Without them, the other more beautiful creatures residing there would not survive.